Rouge (song): Faye Wong version

-Hong Kong singer Faye Wong recorded a Cantonese-language cover of the song titled "Vulnerable Woman" (容易受傷的女人 (Jung4ji6 Sau6soeng1 dik1 Neoi5jan4)), appearing on her 1992 album Coming Home.
+Chinese singer Faye Wong recorded a Cantonese-language cover of the song titled "Vulnerable Woman" (容易受傷的女人 (Jung4ji6 Sau6soeng1 dik1 Neoi5jan4)), appearing on her 1992 album Coming Home.

 Background

 Music arranged by Antonio "Tony" Arevalo Jr. It was featured as an interlude song for the Hong Kong television series The Greed of Man.
 Wong also recorded a Mandarin version titled "Róng Yì Shòu Shāng de Nǚ Rén", which appeared on her 1994 compilation album Faye Best.
 The cover tells the story of a woman begging her man not to leave.

 Reception

 "Vulnerable Woman" achieved success in Hong Kong after its appearance in The Greed of Man, and reportedly led to further covers of the song in various languages.

 The song won several awards, including Song of the Year at the 1992 Ultimate Song Chart Awards Presentation held by Commercial Radio Hong Kong.